errorcorrectionzoo/eczoo_sitegen/README.md

 If you notice bugs in how the site is rebuilt, or if the page fails to rebuild properly, perform a full reload of your browser web page (e.g. Ctrl+Shift+R).
+If you found a bug, please let me know (create a github issue) so that I can fix it.

 ## Run a complete build of the zoo website files